 Once your business case has been agreed you will need to plan and manage your implementation.
 You may already have a well-established process for managing projects.
-The AmbITion approach is flexible enough to allow you to use whatever project management techniques you would usually use.
+The AmbITion Approach is flexible enough to allow you to use whatever project management techniques you would usually use.

 Digital projects are no different than other projects.
-However, it is likely that you will be working with external suppliers who are specialists in technology.
+However, it is likely that you will be working with external suppliers/partners who are specialists in technology.
 Making sure that you understand enough about the technology to manage this relationship is key to a successful implementation.

 Read as an essential part of undertaking this section of The AmbITion Approach, the AmbITion guide How To Implement Digital Development and Develop Policies on Digital.

-Appoint Project Manager
+Appoint a Project Manager